awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 ## Available Amazon EKS Kubernetes versions<a name="available-versions"></a>

-The following Kubernetes versions are currently available for new clusters in Amazon EKS:
+The following Kubernetes versions are currently available for new Amazon EKS clusters:
 + 1\.21\.2
 + 1\.20\.7
 + 1\.19\.8